NicolasMura/nodejs-chat/README.rst

 * `Node JS >= 6.0.0 <https://nodejs.org/en/>`_
 * `npm >= 3.8.6 <https://nodejs.org/en/>`_

-If you're on Mac OS X, you can easily install Install Node.js and npm with `Homebrew <https://brew.sh/>`_ on your machine using:
+If you're on Mac OS X, you can easily install install Node.js and npm with `Homebrew <https://brew.sh/>`_ on your machine using:

 .. code-block:: shell